 Although Tamura's lines boast a lyrical core, he tempers sentimentality by co-opting unconventional sounds: subterranean growls, breathy whooshes and buzzing raspberries all play their part.
 In this adventure, Koreyasu matches him blow for blow, as demonstrated at the start of "Broken Time" when his swooping arco harmonics roughly intertwine with the trumpeter's metallic burr.
 They also shine on the lovely title track, after a portentous drum intro, where Tamura's teetering lullaby melody is underpinned by the bassman's mournful sawing.
 That leads to a threnody for Fujii and the bassist, which slowly fades to nothing.
 Exquisitely beautiful, it's hard not to see the piece as a tribute to Koreyasu who died suddenly of a heart attack aged 56, three months after this session.
 As such, it makes a fitting though bittersweet end to this splendid final album from ma-do.

-Fortitude; North Wind And The Sun; Time Flies; Rolling Around; Set The Clock Back; Broken Time; Time Stands Still.
+Fortitude; North Wind and The Sun; Time Flies; Rolling Around; Set the Clock Back; Broken Time; Time Stands Still.